 - Broken bones in the arms and wrists often result from the body's instinct to catch itself when falling with extended arms.

-It is notable that lasting injuries are not unusual when a person is hit by a car.
+Long-lasting injuries are not unusual when a person is hit by a car.
 For example, spinal cord damage could lead to paralysis or a traumatic brain injury that causes cognitive, communication, or movement impairments.
 In addition, road rash and lacerations can cause significant scarring that requires future surgeries.

 Pedestrians face a significant risk of acquiring a severe or permanent injury due to the complete lack of protection they have against a larger, faster-moving motor vehicle.
 This risk does not only involve potentially hundreds of thousands of dollars worth of medical expenses but also lost productivity at work, the loss of future earning capacity, and the psychological impacts of sustaining a severe injury.
-These psychological effects could include:

 - Physical pain and suffering